gnnain/gnnain/README.md

 ## 👋 Hello!
 I'm Gaurav Kumar

 Welcome to my GitHub!, I'm currently working as an AI/ML Scientist at the National Atmospheric Research Laboratory, Department of Space, and a Senior Research Fellow (SRF) at IIT Roorkee, pursuing a PhD.
-Exploring communication-efficient and privacy-preserving techniques in federated learning (FL).
+I also worked at Sony Research India as an AI Research Intern and developed an innovative AI solution based on FL using voice samples to detect respiratory diseases such as Asthma and COPD.
+I am exploring communication-efficient and privacy-preserving techniques in federated learning (FL).
 My research focuses on advancing Personalized-FL through hyperparameter optimization, adaptive clustering, and meta-learning strategies.
 I actively study model personalization across non-IID and geographically distributed data, aiming to improve performance in real-world decentralized environments.

 ### 🔬 My Core Research Interests
 - ⚙️ **Communication-Efficient Federated Learning**
   - Reducing model update overhead with sparsification and quantization
   - Optimizing device-server communication under bandwidth and energy constraints